 If you think your workspace is messy, you should see the late British painter Francis Bacon's studio in London.
 Bacon, whose Triptych 1976 sold for $86 million in 2008, reportedly could not work in tidy spaces.
 Old photos show every floor and table surface drowning in a sea of debris—papers, paintbrushes, wood, clothing, champagne boxes, and more—leaving little room to even stand.
-After his death, the scene was lovingly dismantled and reconstructed in a museum in Dublin (where it took three years to re-create the mess).
+After his death, the scene was lovingly dismantled and reconstructed in a museum in Dublin, where it took three years to re-create the mess.

-I would be remiss not to distinguish between hoarding and just being messy or cluttered.
+It’s important to distinguish between hoarding and just being messy or cluttered.
 You might be a hoarder if: